IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Foundations
 +++++++++++

-Foundational elements are the very basic elements to create a page in Dataverse.
-These basic elements have been broken down to Grid Layout, Color pPalette, Typography, Logos, Icons.
+Foundational elements are the very basic building blocks to create a page in Dataverse.
+This page will go over some of these basic elements.
+Dataverse uses both Bootstrap and PrimeFaces, and conflicts between the two occasionally emerge.
+It takes some tweaking and overriding in order to get everything working as consistently as possible.

-Due to the use of Bootstrap and PrimeFaces, we have to do some tweeking and overriding in order to get everything as consistent as possible.
+For this guide, we will focus in particular on areas where our implementation differs from the default settings of Bootstrap and PrimeFaces.
+Each section includes links to relevant parts of the official Bootstrap guides, where you can find more details.

 Grid Layout
 ===========

-`Bootstrap <http://getbootstrap.com/css/#grid>`_ provides a responsive, fluid, 12-column grid system.
+`Bootstrap <http://getbootstrap.com/css/#grid>`_ provides a responsive, fluid, 12-column grid system that we use to organize our page layouts.

-We use the fixed-width ``.container`` class which provides repsonive widths (i.e. auto, 750px, 970px or 1170px) based on media queries for the page layout, with a series of rows and columns for the content.
+We use the fixed-width ``.container`` class which provides responsive widths (i.e. auto, 750px, 970px or 1170px) based on media queries for the page layout, with a series of rows and columns for the content.

 The grid layout uses ``.col-sm-*`` classes for horizontal groups of columns, inside a containing element with a ``.row`` class.
 Content should be placed within columns, and only columns may be immediate children of rows.